s-amberg/cpla/week 2/README.md

     in >> var;
     doread(in, vars...);
 }
 ```

 Take your solution of the `readln` exercise, or use the exercise project on github (Ex02_03_FoldRead) and simplify the `doread` function with a fold expression.
 Do you still need the base case?

+**Note:** Cevelop also does not understand the Syntax of fold expressions yet.
+However, your compiler should be able to cope with them.

 ## if constexpr (Preview Exercise, Optional)